 Lindos is located 37 miles (60 km) from Rhodes Town.
 This area is the most photogenic member of the island's ancient towns and creeps from the sea to its ancient Acropolis located on the hilltop.
 Vines and flowers overhang the town's narrow streets, with pebble mosaic courtyards and doorways.
 The Acropolis of Lindos is well worth visiting, as it offers a breathtaking view of the surrounding area from the summit of a steep hill.
-The Sanctuary of Athena Lindia occupies the largest portion of the Acropolis.
+The Sanctuary of Athena Lindia occupies the

+- largest portion of the Acropolis.
 The main portico had 42 Doric columns, at the center of which an opening led to the staircase up to the propylaia.
 The temple atop the 250 steps is surprisingly modest.
-Numerous inscribed statue bases were found all over the summit, attesting to the work of Lindian sculptors.

-Ancient Kamiros is located 35 kilometers from Rhodes Town and was a prosperous settlement surrounded by farmland in the 5th and 6th centuries BC.
-Old stone walls of houses, temple pillars, cobblestone streets, and reservoir cisterns have left a lasting impression of this ancient city.

-SHORE EXCURSIONS To make the best of your visit to Rhodes and its surroundings we suggest you take one of our organized Shore Excursions.
-For information concerning tour content and pricing, consult your Shore Excursion Order Form or contact the Shore Excursion Desk.
-When going ashore, be advised to take only necessary items and secure any valuables onboard.

-LOCAL CUSTOMS Bargaining: Prices in large stores are fixed.
-Bargaining may take place in smaller owner-managed shops, and is expected with local street vendors.

-Tipping: When a service charge is not included in a restaurant bill, a 10% gratuity is suggested.

-Local Cuisine: Greek dishes found in and around Rhodes include, papoutsaki (stuffed eggplant), stuffed tomatoes, grilled octopus and saganaki shrimp.
+Numerous inscribed statue bases were found all over the summit, attesting to the work of Lindian sculptors. - Ancient Kamiros is located 35 kilometers from Rhodes Town and was a prosperous settlement surrounded by farmland in the re, 5th and 6th centuries BC.
+Old stone walls of houses, temple pillars, cobblestone streets, and reservoir cisterns have left a lasting impression of this ancient city. - SHORE EXCURSIONS To make the best of your visit to Rhodes and its surroundings we sugest you take one of our organized Shore Excursions.
+For Information concerning tour content and pricing cosult your Shore Excursion Brouchure or contact the Shore Excursion Desk. - LOCAL CUSTOMS Bargaining: Prices in large stores are fixed.
+Bargaining may take place in smaller owner-managed shops, and is expected with local street vendors. - Tipping: When a service charge is not included in a restaurant bill, a 10% gratuity is suggested. - Local Cuisine: Greek dishes found in and around Rhodes include, papoutsaki (stuffed eggplant), stuffed tomatoes, grilled octopus and saganaki shrimp.
 Of course, you will also find; taramasalata (a dip or spread made from fish roe), melitsanasalata (made from smoked eggplant), and tzatziki (a yogurt cucumber and garlic dip usually used with bread.)
-The old towns' alleyways are lined with tavernas and cafes offering a range of food and prices.

-Drink Specialties: As in all Greek cities, Ouzo, a clear licoriceflavor drink, can easily be found in one of the many ouzeries or tavernas in the old and new town sections.
+The old towns' alleyways are lined with tavernas and cafes offering a range of food and prices. - Drink Specialties: As in all Greek cities, Ouzo, a clear licorice-flavor drink, can easily be found in one of the many ouzeries or tavernas in the old and new town sections.
 Wine is consumed at almost all meals and social gatherings and is relatively inexpensive.
-Bottled water is recommended.

-SHOPPING FACILITIES Shops throughout the island cater to tourists and usually remain open throughout the day, possibly closing for an hour or two during lunch.
+Bottled water is recommended. - SHOPPING FACILITIES Shops throughout the island cater to tourists and usually remain open throughout the day, possibly closing for an hour or two during lunch.
 Many tourist shops will remain open late into the evening.
-The main shopping areas are around Makariou Street, G. Lambraki Street and Cyprus Square.

-Good buys include leather, furs, shoes, jewelry, ceramics, and umbrellas.

-A Value Added Tax (VAT), is almost always added to most purchases.
+The main shopping areas are around Makariou Street, G. Lambraki Street and Cyprus Square. - Good buys include leather, furs, shoes, jewelry, ceramics, and umbrellas. - A Value Added Tax (VAT), is almost always added to most purchases.
 Visitors from outside the European Union who spend over a certain amount may be entitled to re-claim some or all of the tax paid, however, regulations and conditions governing the refund of VAT are subject to change, and RCCL cannot guarantee the cooperation of local authorities.